 Columbia Co. law enforcement searching for walkaway Huber inmate

-PORTAGE, Wis. — Officials with the Columbia County Sheriff’s Office are asking the public for information regarding the location of a Huber inmate who didn’t return from work Monday morning.
+COLUMBIA COUNTY, Wis. — The Columbia County Sheriff’s Office is looking for a Huber inmate who walked away from his job on Wednesday.

-Amanda Montroy, 27, was supposed to return to the Columbia County Jail at 7 a.m.
-Monday, but officials said she did not.
+According to a news release, Kirk D. Curtis, 35, walked away Wednesday.

-Montroy’s last reported address is W5931 Chestnut St., Packwaukee, Wisconsin, officials said.
+The release said Curtis is serving a probation sentence and has previous convictions for felon in possession of a firearm.

-Anyone with information about Montroy’s location is asked to call the Columbia County Sheriff’s Office at 608-742-4166.
+Curtis is currently on bond though Columbia County for felony theft and operate a motor vehicle without owner’s consent.

-Montroy is serving 270 day and 180 sentences until March 9, 2021 on charges of escape, resisting/obstructing an officer and theft, according to a news release.
+Anyone with knowledge of his whereabouts is asked to contact the Columbia County Sheriff’s Office or Columbia County Crimestoppers.

 COPYRIGHT 2020 BY CHANNEL 3000.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.